 Multi-level segmentation

-When using a visualization that supports two or more groupings (line charts, bar charts, and pivot tables), additional department level combinations become available.
-This allows side-by-side comparison of top-level departments broken down by sub-department levels.
+When using a visualization that supports two or more groupings — line charts, bar charts, and pivot tables — additional department level combinations become available, allowing side-by-side comparison of top-level departments broken down by sub-department levels:

-*When exact department is selected as the first grouping, no further department breakdown is supported as a second grouping.
-This is because the second grouping acts as a more specific breakdown from the first.
+Note: When Exact department is selected as the first grouping, no further department breakdown is supported as a second grouping, as the second grouping acts as a more specific breakdown from the first.

 Organizing your dashboard

-- Reordering — drag widgets from the top-left corner
+- Reorder widgets by dragging them from the top-left corner

-- Duplicating — quickly build alternate views or comparisons
+- Duplicate widgets to quickly build alternate views or comparisons

-New widgets appear in the bottom-left area but can be reordered.
-Saving preserves all layout, naming, filter, and column selections.
-Saved custom reports appear in the Custom reports section of the report center.
+New widgets always appear in the bottom-left area of the dashboard, but can be reordered.
+Saving your custom report preserves all layout, naming, filter, and column selections.
+Saved custom reports appear in the Custom reports section of the Report Center.